© KEYSTONE/AFP/EDUARDO SOTERAS

 Download our policy brief for insights into these interconnected crises, how they're affecting Helvetas' partner countries, and urgent measures that need to be taken.

-A Forgotten Crisis: Drought Arising from Climate Change in Southern Ethiopia
+A Forgotten Crisis in Southern Ethiopia

 Food & Nutrition